IDIOM CONNECTION

 give (someone) a run for their money

-Our team gave the stronger team a run for their money during the championship finals.
+The small team gave the stronger teams a run for their money during the championship finals.

 give (someone or something) a second chance